Pujap84/Chatbot/README.md

 -   DialogFlow
 -   Axios
 -   Material UI
--   Axios used to connect the frontend with the DialogFlow API and express and DialogFlowAPI backend.
+-   Axios used to connect the frontend application with the DialogFlow API via Express backend.

 # Key Features

--   Responsive webchat application powered by google DialogFlow converstational API to engage end-users.
+-   Responsive webchat application powered by Google DialogFlow converstational API to engage end-users.

--   Conversational Chatbot like BuddyBot mimic human-like dialogs and give you the feel of a real conversation (leveraging the power AI)
+-   Conversational Chatbot like BuddyBot mimics human interactions and provides the experience of a life-like conversation (leveraging the power of AI)
--   the BOt is able to empathise with the user and respond accordingly
+-   The bot is able to empathise with the user and respond accordingly
 -   Small Talk is a Bot level task that can be configured as per needs.
 -   In the case of multiple responses, the bot will randomize the answers.
 -   -For each User Query, you can enter alternate questions that depict a different way the user might ask the same query